Single Enforcement Body and Enforcement Powers

 Currently, most employment rights are enforced by the individual through an employment tribunal and only a limited number of (mainly pay-related) rights are enforced by the state on behalf of workers.

-The Government has promised to establish a new single enforcement body (or ‘Fair Work Agency’), which is intended to improve and expand the system of enforcement of employment rights.
+The Government promised to establish a new single enforcement body (or ‘Fair Work Agency’) intended to improve and expand the system of enforcement of employment rights.

-The Employment Rights Bill gives the Secretary of State certain new powers to enforce employment rights and the ability to delegate most of those powers to a public authority and to appoint enforcement officers.
-Although not set out in the Employment Rights Bill, the Next Steps Paper confirms that this will be the new Fair Work Agency and will be established as an executive agency of the Department for Business and Trade.
-This official fact sheet explains that as the Fair Work Agency will not have its own distinct legal identity, the Employment Rights Bill works by giving the Secretary of State a series of functions, which will in practice be discharged (mostly) through the Fair Work Agency once it has been established.
-Accordingly we refer to the Fair Work Agency in these circumstances below for ease).
+The ERA 2025 does this by giving the Secretary of State certain new powers to enforce employment rights and the ability to delegate most of those powers to a public authority and to appoint enforcement officers.
+This will called be the new Fair Work Agency which will be established as an executive agency of the Department for Business and Trade.

-The Fair Work Agency will combine existing enforcement functions such as the Gangmasters and Labour Abuse Authority and the Director of Labour Market Enforcement (which will both be abolished) and other certain enforcement functions including those of HMRC (who currently enforce National Minimum Wage).
-Significantly, it also introduces new enforcement powers and functions, which are explained in more detail below.
+The Fair Work Agency will combine and take over existing enforcement functions such as the Gangmasters and Labour Abuse Authority and the Director of Labour Market Enforcement (which will both be abolished) and other certain enforcement functions including those of HMRC (who currently enforce National Minimum Wage).
+Significantly, the ERA 2025 also introduces new enforcement powers and functions, which are explained in more detail below.

 What laws will the Fair Work Agency enforce?

-The Employment Rights Bill sets out that the Fair Work Agency will enforce certain ‘relevant labour market legislation’ listed in a Schedule to the Employment Rights Bill.
+The ERA 2025 sets out that the Fair Work Agency will enforce certain ‘relevant labour market legislation’ listed in a Schedule to the ERA 2025.
 Notably for employers this includes:

-The Employment Rights Bill also gives powers for the current scheduled list of relevant labour market legislation to be expanded in the future to include other relevant labour market legislation not currently within scope.
-This fact sheet indicates that the Fair Work Agency will take on enforcement of a wider range of rights over time.
+The ERA 2025 also gives powers for the current scheduled list of relevant labour market legislation to be expanded in the future and the Government fact sheet indicates that the Fair Work Agency will take on enforcement of a wider range of rights over time.

 What powers will the Fair Work Agency have?

-The Employment Rights Bill includes detailed provisions setting out the enforcement powers, including:
+The ERA 2025 includes detailed provisions setting out the enforcement powers, including:

 The Next Steps document suggests that the Fair Work Agency will also be a ‘one stop shop’ for help and resource for employers to help provide clarity on employment rights.

-The Employment Rights Bill sets some of the framework of this new enforcement agency and requires the set-up of an Advisory Board to provide enforcement function advice, with membership made up of persons representing trade unions, employers and independent experts.
+The ERA 2025 sets some of the framework of this new enforcement agency and requires the set-up of an Advisory Board to provide enforcement function advice, with membership made up of persons representing trade unions, employers and independent experts.
 The Secretary of State will be required to consult the Advisory Board in its preparation and publication of its three-yearly labour market enforcement strategy and its annual reporting requirements.

 On the flip side, having a ‘one stop shop’ for employment guidance and support could help an already fragmented and complicated system where employers must go to multiple agencies for assistance.